 Dependence on Key Personnel.
 Our future performance depends to a significant extent on our senior management and other key employees, in particular, our Chief Executive Officer and Chairman of the Board, Joel Slutzky, and our Chief Operating Officer and Chief Financial Officer, Gregory A. Miner.
 The loss of the services of either of Messrs.
 Slutzky or Miner, or certain other key employees would have a material adverse effect on our development and marketing efforts.
 Our future success will also depend in large part upon our ability to attract, retain and motivate highly skilled employees.
 Competition for employees, particularly development engineers, is intense.
-We may not be able to continue to attract and retain sufficient numbers of such highly skilled employees or the loss of one or more of our current key employees could have a material adverse effect upon our business, financial condition and results of operations.
+We may not be able to continue to attract and retain sufficient numbers of such highly skilled employees.
+Our inability to attract and retain additional key employees or the loss of one or more of our current key employees could have a material adverse effect upon our business, financial condition and results of operations.